mcasaje/Simple-Java-Weather-App/README.md

 ### How to Run

-1. Run the backend API
+#### 1. Run the backend API

 `mvn clean package exec:java`

-This will run the backend on http://localhost:8080/simplejavaweather/
+This will run the backend on http://localhost:8080/

-2. Open up the index.html in src/main/webapp on a modern browser that supports ECMAScript6.
+#### 2. Open up the index.html in src/main/webapp on a modern browser that supports ECMAScript6.

-3. Enter a location to receive the weather data for that area.
-(TODO)
+#### 3. Enter a location to receive the weather data for that area.

+#### 4. Calling the API directly (Optional)

+You can call the API directly at http://localhost:8080/weather?location=LOCATION and replace LOCATION with a sample string such as "Hong Kong, HK"

 ## TODO